All Episodes

 What have you marked it on your calendar?

-Eight weeks ago, open line Friday was an utter bomb.
+Eight weeks ago, Open Line Friday was an utter bomb.

-It was such a bomb, it was funny.
+It was funny.

-So we start always with little trepidation.
+So we start always with a little trepidation.

-Because Snerdley I have watched him screening calls during this entire first hour.
+I, frankly, folks, to share something, I'm very trepidatious because Snerdley, I have watched him screening calls during this entire first hour.

 And I swear I saw blood pressure rising.

-I he was moments away from whipping that telephone headset off his head and throwing it down the ground just like Rex Ryan when the Jets lost to the Steelers and storming out of the room.
+He was moments away from whipping that telephone headset off his head and throwing it down the ground just like Rex Ryan when the Jets lost to the Steelers and storming out of the room.

-He said, I've got a bunch of people think we ought to be exporting republics and not democracies.
+He said, I've got a bunch of people who think we ought to be exporting republics and not democracies.

-So we'll we'll see.
+So we'll see.

 But look, I just want to reiterate something here, folks.